snyk/cli/CONTRIBUTING.md

 You may see some "Docker Hub" checks on your merge commit fail.
 This is normal and safe to ignore.

+## Snyk CLI Docker Images

+After the `release-npm` job successfully completes, an automated process generates the Docker images for Snyk CLI.
+These images are then published to DockerHub under the repository [`snyk/snyk`](https://hub.docker.com/r/snyk/snyk).

 ---

 Questions?
 Ask Hammerhead 🔨